Kingsley Dunham: Honours

-Kingsley Dunham received many honours.
-He was elected a Fellow of the Royal Society in 1955 (and also served on its council) and received its Royal Medal in 1970.
-He was President of the Yorkshire Geological Society between 1958–59, and was awarded the Sorby Medal of that Society in 1963.He was awarded the Bolitho Medal of the Royal Geological Society of Cornwall in 1973.
+Dunham was elected a Fellow of the Royal Society in 1955, later served on its council, and received its Royal Medal in 1970.
+He was President of the Yorkshire Geological Society between 1958 and 1959, and was awarded the Sorby Medal of that Society in 1963.
+He was awarded the Bolitho Medal of the Royal Geological Society of Cornwall in 1973.

 In 1973, he gave the presidential address to the British Association meeting in Canterbury.
-Dunham also received honorary doctorates from more than ten universities, both at home and abroad.
+Dunham also received honorary doctorates from more than twelve universities, both at home and abroad.
 He was awarded the Wollaston Medal of the Geological Society of London in 1976.

-Between 1990 and 2012, the British Geological Survey's headquarters complex, in Keyworth, Nottinghamshire, was named the Kingsley Dunham Centre in his honour.
-(It is now the Environmental Science Centre.)
-The relocation and consolidation of the BGS's various, disparate branches to the Keyworth site was one of the lasting legacies of Dunham's time as director.
-The centre opened in 1976, shortly after Dunham's retirement.
+In July 1990, the British Geological Survey's Keyworth, Nottinghamshire, site was named the Kingsley Dunham Centre in his honour.
+BGS now refers to its head office there as the Environmental Science Centre.
+The relocation and consolidation of the BGS functions at the Keyworth site began during Dunham's time as director.
+The first staff moved to Keyworth in October 1976, and the Survey’s headquarters formally moved there in 1985.

 Later life

+During his retirement, Dunham continued his research from Durham.
+He co-authored The Geology of the Northern Pennine Orefield, Volume 2, with A. A. Wilson in 1985, and produced a substantially revised second edition of Volume 1 in 1990.

-In his later years his eyesight failed him until he was totally blind.
-However, he still attended the weekly Durham meetings (aided by his friend and colleague Dr Tony Johnson), held by the Arthur Holmes society.
+In his later years his eyesight failed until he became totally blind, but he still attended the weekly meetings in Durham with the help of his friend and colleague Dr. Tony Johnson.

-Dunham's son, Ansel, who predeceased him, was professor of geology at the University of Hull and the University of Leicester.
+His only son, Ansel Charles Dunham, died in 1998.
+He was a professor of geology at the University of Hull and the University of Leicester.

+Dunham died in Durham on 5 April 2001, aged 91.